aileot/nvim-thyme/README.md

 ## Optional Features

-The optional features can be enabled with few startup overhead.\
+The optional features can be enabled with few startup overhead thanks to `vim.schedule`.\
 (For the details, please read the [Installation](#installation) guide below.)

 - Recompile on autocmd events, tracking macro dependencies.